wp-plugins/purify-wp-menues/README.txt

 Short answer: Normally not and if yes, you can take control of it.

-Long answer: The default settings are to output only the CSS class for the current active menu item.
+Long answer: The default settings print out only the CSS class for the current active menu item.
 If the theme's CSS uses also the other CSS classes and/or item ID attribute you will notice some undesirable visual effects on menus.
 In this case just find out which classes and/or IDs the theme uses and activate them via the plugin's options page until the effects disappear.

 = What are the default settings of this plugin? =